Common Summer Pests

 These are the larvae stage of beetles (including Japanese beetles and May/June Beetles).
 They feed on grassroots and can damage lawns and garden beds.

-- Beneficial Nematodes (HB, SC, or SF) – Apply to soil to control grubs effectively.
+Beneficial Nematodes Hb – Apply to soil to control grubs

 Grubs are a key target in early spring and late summer.
 Incorporate mechanical controls by removing adult beetles when spotted (e.g., Japanese beetles), and scout for grubs in the soil.
 Applying Beneficial Nematodes in spring and fall ensures seasonal coverage in an Integrated Pest Management (IPM) approach.